quocodile/moran-score-alignment/README.md

 An AnnData object that has a 'spatial' attribute specifying  X,Y coordinates The slices should have already been aligned by PASTE.

-# Generate a Moran Score for PASTE-aligned slices
+## Generate a Moran Score for PASTE-aligned slices

+invoke the following command:

+python3 MoranVariationAllGenesOptimized

-# Visualize slices and top-contributing spots
+## Visualize slices and top-contributing spots